Handling endpoints with disparate speed when the platform is in the cloud

 More and more organizations are relying on MuleSoft solutions for SOA, SaaS and API for their integration needs.
 And as MuleSoft grows, we’re relying on our growing number of partners and community of developers who know MuleSoft’s solutions inside and out.

 This translates into one word: opportunity.
 As more businesses and partners jump to MuleSoft’s Anypoint Platform™, they’re looking for skilled MuleSoft developers and consultant:, professionals who can help organizations best leverage the power of MuleSoft’s Anypoint Platform.

 Given the ever broadening capabilities and functionality of Anypoint Platform, even the most experienced MuleSoft developers will be challenged to remember all the features and tricks the product suite provides.
 Especially on fast-paced implementations, one can easily be caught up with the ebbs and flows of the daily project tasks and ironically, forget to leverage that one tool that can really help with productivity – documentation.
+In services,

 The “Man-in-the-Middle” attack is such a well-recognized security risk, with established solutions and preventative measures in place that when I first heard about the recent ruckus around the Apple security flaw, I thought Apple’s trouble was more legal in natural, maybe some sort of royalties dispute between iTunes and the Michael Jackson estate.
 Only later did I found out what all the fuss was about “in the middle”,

 Mule ESB is a big solution with tons of features.
 There is information about Mule ESB all around – we have info for our community users as well as our enterprise users – and this info is spread in multiple sources.
 We know that finding the right information on all of these sources might be a challenge, so we came up with a solution, our new knowledge search engine that we call “Knowledge Center”.

 With this search tool you’ll be able to find important information,